 Watch Policy.
 MSSB has a "Watch" policy for alternative investments on the Approved List.
-Watch status indicates that, in reviewing an alternative investment, AIR has identified specific areas related to the alternative investment, the manager of the alternative investment, or the markets in general that (i) merit further evaluation by AIR and (ii) may, but are not certain to, result in the removal of the alternative investment from the "Approved List".
+Watch status indicates that, in reviewing an alternative investment, AIR or the Due Diligence Provider has identified specific areas related to the alternative investment, the manager of the alternative investment, or the markets in general that (i) merit further evaluation by AIR or the Due Diligence Provider and (ii) may, but are not certain to, result in the removal of the alternative investment from the "Approved List".
 Putting an alternative investment on Watch does not signify an actual change in AIR opinion nor is it a guarantee that AIR will remove the alternative investment.
 The duration of a Watch status depends on how long AIR needs to evaluate the reason for the status change, which may include, among things, an evaluation of the markets, the alternative investment, and the manager of the alternative investment.